Homemade Furniture Polish – Easy Natural Recipe

 What types of oils can I use?

-You can use olive oil, avocado oil, or jojoba oil.
-You possibly could use others but this is what I have on hand.
+You can use olive oil, avocado oil, coconut oil (fractionated would be better since it is already liquid), or jojoba oil.
+You possibly could use others but I haven’t personally tried them.

 In a container, fill it with oil, vinegar, and essential oils.
 That is it.
 All done.
 So simple, right?